TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/013 Add Todo.md

 }
 ```

-Again, we have to modify the domain because of some outer ring.

-We could conclude, that domain classes should only exist in Domain, Logic, and DataAccess layers.
-Layers above logic, i.e. Web API, should only work with DTOs.
-This is probably the better approach.\
-But that would require too many changes.

 Last option is to set the JsonSerializerOptions, and tell the serializer to ignore cycles:
 ```csharp
 JsonSerializer.Serialize(myObj, new JsonSerializerOptions